joshbenzon/bike-storms/analysis_deliverable/reports/hypothesis_reports/README_single.md

 ### Do you believe the tools for analysis that you chose were appropriate?
 If yes/no, why or what method could have been used?

 -   Yes!
-Since we're only comparing one variable (average bike distance) compared to one weather description ("Heavy Rain") from a sample, the "one-sided t-test" is appropriate.
+Since we're comparing one variable (average bike distance) compared to one weather description ("Heavy Rain") from a sample, the "two-sided t-test" is appropriate.
 I don't think any other method could have been used, since the data is only numerical (and not categorical).

 ### Was the data adequate for your analysis?
 If not, what aspects of the data were problematic and how could you have remedied that?